herambchaudhari4121/geomoose-website/source/download.rst

 Prior to unzipping the folder, please ensure you have the MS4W package installed on configured.
 There are installation instructions located `here <http://docs.geomoose.org/docs/install_ms4w.html>`_.

-Note: The MS4W package can also be downloaded from http://www.maptools.org.
+Note: The most recent versions of MS4W (3.1.0 and newer) can be downloaded from http://www.ms4w.com.
+Older versions of MS4W (3.0.6 and older) are still available at http://www.maptools.org/ms4w/.

 If you are upgrading from a previous GeoMOOSE version, ensure you back up all files prior to extracting this zip archive.